 For many, it takes years of struggles with misunderstanding speech in conversations, not hearing in noisy social settings and difficulties listening on the phone before they seek help with a hearing aid.
-Yet, several days of strife may have been averted had a hearing aid been pursued earlier.
-Today, many objections exist around hearing aids that prevent people from taking proper action.
+Yet, several days of frustration may have been averted had a hearing aid been pursued earlier.
+Many objections exist around hearing aids that prevent people from taking proper action.
 However, many of these objections are based upon old conditions or myths.
 We want to help dispel a few of those hearing aid myths for you or a loved one.

 Myth: Hearing aids are too big and are too noticeable when worn.

 Fact: While previous hearing aids may have been large and clunky, today’s hearing aids are drastically different in size and cosmetic appeal.
 In fact, many of the behind-the-ear hearing aids needed by those with more significant hearing losses have won multiple industrial design awards in the consumer electronics category for their stylish design and ease-of-use.
 Also, there are small hearing aids that are nearly invisible when worn deep in your ear canal.

 Myth: Hearing aids only work in quiet settings and can’t help in noisy situations with background noise.